 Being a resourceful writer and author of several motivational contents, Emma through industrial attachment at the Vanguard Assurance Company Ltd, Ghana has taken consultancy and marketing expertise to the next level and with a lasting record as the Chief Strategy and Research Consultant with a leading Automation Company in UK.

-Leveraging his experience as a political activist and a dynamic young man, Emmanuel founded the Young Politicians & Leaders Network, a youth organization that comprises of young politicians from all Ghanaian political parties with the aim of campaigning a mutual agenda for the Ghanaian youth and promoting youth participation in civility and good governance as well as promoting entrepreneurial culture.
+Leveraging his experience as a political activist and a dynamic young man, Emmanuel founded the Young Politicians & Leaders Network, a youth organization that comprises of young politicians from all Ghanaian political parties, business/entrepreneurial business leaders with the aim of campaigning a mutual agenda for the Ghanaian youth and promoting youth participation in civility and good governance as well as promoting entrepreneurial culture.

 Emma is currently pursing law and hope to be a Chartered Legal Executive Lawyer soon with the aim of specializing in Immigration, Family and Criminal Law.

-Having spent a lot of time overseas studying as an entrepreneur, and in his current role as Director of Research & Operations at Research Ideal Ltd, UK, Emmanuel nurtures an environment of teamwork and have expertise in data collection and analysis as well as both quantitative and qualitative methods.
+Having spent a lot of time overseas studying, and in his current role as Director of Research & Operations at Research Ideal Ltd, UK, Emmanuel nurtures an environment of teamwork and have expertise in data collection and analysis as well as both quantitative and qualitative methods.

 Emmanuel’s priceless virtue includes an impressive background in teaching.
 He voluntarily worked as a History course assistant/representative at the University of Ghana under the History Lecturer Mr. Kyeremeh and helped in teaching and leading study group discussions.